Rasmus line-up: Eero Heinonen, Lauri Ylonen, Aki Hakala, Pauli Rantasalmi

 On January 17, 2022, the Finnish band released the unrealistically cool single Jezebel.
 Note that the piece of music was released in lyric video format.
 The song was co-written and co-produced by Desmond Child.

-“The new work is a sign of respect for strong women who own their bodies, are responsible for sensuality and sexuality,” the band's frontman commented on the release of the song.
+“The new work is a sign of respect for strong women who own their bodies and are responsible for sensuality and sexuality,” the band’s frontman commented on the release of the song.

 With this composition, the musicians are going to participate in the Finnish selection for Eurovision 2022, which will be held at the end of January 2022 on Yle TV1.